mauricechiodo/eim-case-studies/course/finance/libor/Hayes.md

 # Tom Hayes

-Tom Hayes was a Nottingham maths graduate who became a trader for UBS, and later Citigroup.
+Tom Hayes was a Nottingham maths and engineering graduate who became a trader for UBS, and later Citigroup.
 In 2015, Tom Hayes was sentenced to 14 years in prison \cite{TOMHAYES2015} for his contribution to manipulating the Yen Libor rate.

 Although many people are said to have rigged Libor, Hayes was the only one who used a network of traders to rig rates.
 He is said to have paid out more than \pounds 330,000 in bribes in a single year \cite{garsideTomHayesRingmaster2015}.